 § 2-300.
-Bar Preparation Course (7250).
+Bar Examination Skills and Strategies (7250).

-- (a) Bar Preparation Course is a required course for two hours of credit. - (b) In this offering, each student shall receive a grade of either "P" or "1.00" or "0.00." - (c) In publications, the description of the course shall be approximately as follows:
+- (a) Bar Examination Skills and Strategies is a required course for two hours of credit. - (b) In this offering, each student shall receive a grade of either "P" or "1.00" or "0.00." - (c) In publications, the description of the course shall be approximately as follows:

 The course will build on what students have learned about multistate bar subjects and test taking throughout law school.
-The focus will be on knowledge, skill, and attitudes that have been shown to be helpful in passing the multiple-choice Multistate Bar Examination (MBE) and the Multistate Essay Examination (MEE).
-Included will be practice in writing bar essay exams using some of the six multistate topics, insights into how bar exam essays are graded, and practice on MBE type exams.
-Students will also take the Watson-GlaserTM Critical Thinking Appraisal test.
+The focus will be on knowledge, skill, and attitudes that have been shown to be helpful in passing the multiple-choice Multistate Bar Examination (MBE), the Multistate Essay Examination (MEE), and the Multistate Performance Test (MPT).
+Included will be practice in writing bar exam essays and insight into how they are graded, practice in answering MBE-type questions, and practicing for the MPT.
 The course is intended to supplement and not replace the commercial review courses.
-The course will be a required two-unit course that is graded pass/fail.
+The course will be a required two-unit course that is graded pass/fail, based upon satisfactory completion of required assignments and a midterm and final exam that simulate the bar exam experience.
+Apr.
+16, 2014; Mar.
+10, 2015

 § 2-301.
-Business Associations (6430).
+Business Associations (6344).

-- (a) Business Associations is a required course for four semester hours of graded credit. - (b) The course shall have a final examination. - (c) In publications, the description of the course shall be approximately as follows:
+- (a) Business Associations is a required course for three semester hours of graded credit. - (b) The course shall have a final examination. - (c) In publications, the description of the course shall be approximately as follows: